-- 1. Understand research problem formulation. - 2.
-Analyze research related information and follow research ethics - 3.Understand that today's world is controlled by Computer, Information Technology, but tomorrow's world will be ruled by ideas, concepts, and creativity. - 4.Understand that when IPR would take such an important place in the growth of individuals & nations, it is needless to emphasise the need for information about Intellectual Property Rights to be promoted among students in general & engineering. - 5.
-Understand the nature of Intellectual Property and IPR in International scenarios.
+- 1. Understand research problem formulation and analyze research related information and follow research ethics. - 2.
+Understand that today's world is controlled by Computer, Information Technology, but tomorrow world will be ruled by ideas, concept, and creativity. - 3.
+Understanding that when IPR would take such important place in growth of individuals & nation, it is needless to emphasize the need of information about Intellectual Property Right to be promoted among students in general & engineering. - 4.
+Understand the nature of Intellectual Property and IPR in International scenario. - 5.
+Understand that IPR protection provides an incentive to inventors for further and design the administration of patent system and new Developments in IPR.

-Meaning of research problem, Sources of research problem, Criteria Characteristics of a good research problem, Errors in selecting a research problem, Scope and objectives of research problem.
+Research problem, Sources of research problem, Criteria Characteristics of a good research problem, Errors in selecting a research problem, Scope and objectives of research problem.
+Approaches of investigation of solutions for research problem, data collection, analysis, interpretation, Necessary instrumentations